wanotaieng/multichain-tx-parser/README.md

-# MultiChain Transaction Analyzer: Mixture of Multichain Experts (MoME)
+# Multi-Chain Transaction Analyzer: Mixture of Multichain Experts (MoME)

 ## Short Summary
 MoME is an AI-powered platform that automatically parses, verifies, and explains blockchain transactions across multiple networks—Aptos, Ripple, Polkadot, and OriginTrail.
 By providing clear, human-readable transaction summaries and visual diagrams, our solution ensures transparency and trust, preventing fraud and enabling experts and users alike to verify on-chain data with confidence.